klassm/walkingpad_macos_client/README.md

 * Connect to your treadmill via Bluetooth
 * Watch your steps, the app will accumulate the steps
 * You can change the speed directly in the app
-* GoogleFit support - connect the app to your Google Fit account.
-Whenever you pause or stop the treadmill, the steps will be uploaded to Google Fit.
+* Health COnnect support - connect the app to Health Connect on your phone.
+Whenever you pause or stop the treadmill, the steps will be uploaded to HealthConnect.
 * Statistics - the app will remember the times you walked before and give you some statistics on how much you have walked in the past
-* [Alfred](https://www.alfredapp.com/) Workflow to control your treadmill by keystroke.
-You can download the workflow [here](https://github.com/klassm/walkingpad_alfred/releases)
+* [Raycast](https://www.raycast.com/) Workflow to control your treadmill by keystroke.
+You can download the workflow [here](https://github.com/klassm/raycast-walkingpad)
 * Publish the WalkingPad state as MQTT message (>= 0.0.3)

 ### Installation